Ipswich Witches: 1970s

 After signing John Harrhy and John Louis, the team won their first honours in 1970, winning the Knockout Cup.
 They repeated the success in 1971, before John Berry applied for membership of the British League in 1972.
 The Witches established their place in the league over the next three seasons and then won consecutive British League Championships in 1975 and 1976 and two Knock-Out Cup wins in 1976 and 1978.
-The 1975 title saw Ipswich defeat Belle Vue Aces by a solitary point.
+The 1975 title success saw Ipswich defeat Belle Vue Aces by a solitary point.
 John Louis and Billy Sanders scored heavily throughout the season for Ipswich.
 The following year in 1976, during Ipswich's second consecutive title, the team was once again headed by John Louis and Billy Sanders but this time Tony Davey also scored well with an average of 8.37, resulting in a comfortable league title success for the Suffolk team.
 The team then went on to claim the double on 28 October by winning the Knockout Cup.